fka-kafka/nascii/README.md

 # Features

-Date-based Retrieval: Choose any date to explore the cosmic beauty captured by NASA.
+**Date-based Retrieval:** Choose any date to explore the cosmic beauty captured by NASA.

-Local Save: Save your favorite space images directly to your current directory for future enjoyment.
+**Local Save:** Save your favorite space images directly to your current directory for future enjoyment.

-ASCII Art Display: Experience the awe-inspiring space images in a unique and creative way through ASCII art right in your terminal.
+A**SCII Art Display:** Experience the awe-inspiring space images in a unique and creative way through ASCII art right in your terminal.

 # Installation